The name of the organisation is the Student Records Officers’ Conference (SROC)

 Social Media Co-ordinator

-- Takes the lead on establishing and maintaining SROC’s profile on all relevant Social
+- Takes the lead on establishing and maintaining SROC’s profile on all relevant Social Media

-- Liaises with day session venues, suppliers
+- Liaises with networking event venues and suppliers

-- Arranges all logistics and in conjunction with the Treasurer, all payments
+- Arranges all logistics and, in conjunction with the Treasurer, all payments

 SROC is entirely not-for-profit.